QwartzNetwork/QwartzSources/README.md

 Bitcoin provides pseudonymous transactions in a public ledger, with a one-to-one relationship between sender and receiver.
 This provides a permanent record of all transactions that have ever taken place on the network [5].
 Bitcoin is widely known in academic circles to provide a low level of privacy, although with this limitation many people still entrust their financial history to its blockchain.

-Dash is the first cryptocurrency based on the work of Satoshi Nakamoto with built-in privacy functions.
+Qwartz is a cryptocurrency based on the work of Satoshi Nakamoto with built-in privacy functions.
 In this paper we propose a series of improvements to Bitcoin resulting in a decentralized, strongly anonymous cryptocurrency, with tamper-proof instant transactions and a secondary peer-to-peer (P2P) network incentivized to provide services to the QwartzChain Network.

 2 Masternode Network